theya/US_census/us_census.md

 I knew I could not complete a work as thorough I would have liked.
 So I had to make 'sacrifices' and choose the variables I had to work on and the ones I had to leave.
 I took the variables that needed some feature engineering and that are accessible.
 Even though I ended up with this report, I know I could make a more thorough analysis.

+## Model selection

+Again it takes long to train a model, particularly with the `caret` package.
+Jurst for fun, I have tried a Random forest and eventually found out that it was not exactly what I expected.
+I finally opted for a Logistic regression as the second algorithm.